Deezer: AI strategy

 In response to the increasing proliferation of AI-generated music on streaming platforms, Deezer has implemented a multi-faceted strategy to preserve the integrity of its service and protect artists’ rights.
-Deezer’s AI strategy centers on enhancing transparency, combating fraudulent AI-generated content, protecting artist royalties, and ensuring responsible use of AI in music streaming.
+Deezer's AI strategy centers on enhancing transparency, combating fraudulent AI-generated content, protecting artist royalties, and ensuring responsible use of AI in music streaming.

-On October 2024, Deezer became the first major streaming platform to sign the “Statement on AI Training,” opposing the unlicensed use of copyrighted works to train generative AI systems.
+In October 2024, Deezer became the first major streaming platform to sign the "Statement on AI Training," opposing the unlicensed use of copyrighted works to train generative AI systems.

 By April 2025, Deezer reported that approximately 18% of daily uploads—over 20,000 tracks per day—were fully AI-generated.
 In January 2025, the company deployed a sophisticated AI detection tool, which identified around 10,000 AI-generated tracks daily, and allowed Deezer to exclude such content from algorithmic and editorial recommendations.
+In June 2026, Deezer updated their estimates for prevalance of AI-generated music being released; they said that they receive nearly 75,000 AI-generated tracks per day, making up more than 44% of its new music delivery.

-In June 2025, Deezer introduced the world’s first tagging system to clearly label albums containing fully AI-generated tracks, enhancing transparency for users and aiding in curatorial clarity for content creators.
+In June 2025, Deezer introduced a tagging system to label albums containing fully AI-generated tracks.
 The move was part of a broader fight against streaming fraud; a report indicated that up to 70% of streams of AI-generated music were fraudulent—commonly orchestrated by bots to inflate royalty payouts—and Deezer responded by blocking royalty payments for these tracks and removing them from its recommendation algorithms.

+In June 2026, Deezer made its AI music detection system available to the wider music industry, claiming to help against fraudulent streaming and promoting transparency.
+Alongside this, Deezer also launched a freely usable tool for end users to check their own playlists, across many other streaming platforms, for presence of AI-generated music.